SoMarkAI/SoMarkDown/README.md

 - **📑 Table of Contents Generation**: Automatic generation of table of contents (TOC).
 - **🖼️ Image Understanding**: Support for image comprehension and display.
 - **🏷️ Caption Support**: Support for figure and table caption expressions.

+Strictly speaking, SoMarkDown is a compiler that compiles syntax-compliant strings into HTML.
+To handle display and visual editing, we have also developed the [SoMarkDownViewer](https://github.com/SoMarkAI/SoMarkDownViewer) editor to handle these tasks.
+We also provide the Gradio plugin [gradio-somarkdown](https://github.com/SoMarkAI/gradio_somarkdown), which can replace the Markdown component in Gradio.

 ## Installation